juskevic/portfolio-website/temp.md

--
+- **Website has be redesigned**
+- Website fonts have been changed
--
+- Added new font(s)
-- styles.css was re-structured
+- styles.css has been re-structured
+- index.html has been re-structured
 - "Cosmopolitan" project removed from "projects"